SQream/sqream_docs/operational_guides/access_control_managing_roles.rst

 Altering Role Membership (Groups)
 ---------------------------------

 Many database administrators find it useful to group user roles together.
 By grouping users, permissions can be granted to, or revoked from a group with one command.
-In SQream DB, this is done by creating a group role, granting permissions to it, and then assigning users to that group role.
+In BLUE, this is done by creating a group role, granting permissions to it, and then assigning users to that group role.

-To use a role purely as a group, omit granting it ``LOGIN`` and ``PASSWORD`` permissions.
+To use a role purely as a group, omit granting it ``LOGIN`` permissions.

 The ``CONNECT`` permission can be given directly to user roles, and/or to the groups they are part of.